About Jazzman Records

 In the mid-‘90s the records started to become harder to find, the American stores and dealers began to put their prices up, and continual demand caused prices to start rising.
 So Gerald decided to start his Jazzman label in order to reissue the records that were either most in demand or were so rare that people who would never otherwise get to enjoy hearing them would be able to do so.
 These days some of the rarer records can now fetch thousands of dollars, so we endeavour to acquire the rights to reissue them so everyone can listen, not just the lucky few who can afford the high prices.

 It can take a lot of time, effort and money to locate some of the old guys who made these old records, but to Gerald it’s worth it.
 Having met many artists and musicians on his travels to the US, Gerald has great respect for them, their music and their struggle to get their records made and heard all those years ago.
-Jazzman now employs Fryer, Orsi, Liam and Dom to help run the website and many record labels.
-We now over 90 titles reissued on the Jazzman series of 45s, and over 50 albums on CD and LP.
-There are also almost many more titles on our Jukebox Jam, FUNK45, SOUL7, TTShake, Popcorn, Fryers and Soul Spectrum labels, with new 45s released every month!
+Jazzman now employs Orsi, Liam and Malachi to help run the website and many record labels.
+We now have 100 titles reissued on the Jazzman series of 45s, and over 100 albums on CD and LP.
+There are also almost many more titles on our Jukebox Jam, FUNK45, SOUL7, TTShake, Popcorn, Fryers and Soul Spectrum labels, with more to come!